 - Multi-parameter flow cytometry (up to 25 colours) using the Novocyte

 - Multiplex cytokine analysis (up to 40 analytes) using Magpix Luminex or LegendPlex

 - Kinetic assessments of cell viability or cytotoxicity using the xCELLigence RTCA

 We also provide access to primary patient material via our relationship with local biorepositories.
 Provision of ex vivo patient-derived models combined with high content readouts can validate mechanistic information generated from in vitro models and provide insight into potential biomarkers that can be used to guide inclusion criteria and design of clinical studies.

-- Macrophage and dendritic cell assays – Phagocytosis (ADCP); differentiation & polarization (M0, M1, M2a, M2b, M2c, M2d, TAMs); macrophage mediated T cell activation, MLRs
+- Macrophage and dendritic cell assays – Phagocytosis (ADCP); differentiation & polarisation (M0, M1, M2a, M2b, M2c, M2d, TAMs); macrophage mediated T cell activation, MLRs

 - Natural Killer (NK) cell assays – Antibody-dependent cellular cytotoxicity (ADCC), NK cell-mediated cytolysis - immune cell engagers and NK cell therapies; NK cell activation

 - Assays employing patient-derived material – Our access to patient-derived samples, including blood-based products, allows us to assess your molecules in a more physiological relevant setting, linking disease phenotype to your molecule’s MoA.
 Our high content analyses (multi-parameter flow cytometry and multiplex cytokine) facilitate in depth interrogation of MoA and allow for prediction of potential biomarkers of efficacy.

 Explore our interactive tumour microenvironment to learn more about the primary immune cell platforms we have available.